Tudor0404/easythread/docs/pages/analysis.rst

 However, this method does not work if during the 2nd step, there are more than 2 solutions to the line intersecting with the path.
 There are multiple approaches to this problem, them being:,

 #.
-Seperate the SVG path into multiple individual ones, where each shape will not encounter the issue
+Branch out and carry out the same method in each branch, then do a :term:`jump stitch<Jump stitch>` to the other branch.
 #.
-Or, branch out and carry out the same method in each branch, then do a :term:`jump stitch<Jump stitch>` to the other branch.
+Or, create gutters (slicing using multiple parallel equidistant lines) in the shape to create an eulerian graph, then visit each edge.

-These 2 methods can be seen below in ``Figure 5``.
+The first 2 methods can be seen below in ``Figure 5``.

 .. figure:: /_static/images/complex-fill-diagram.png
     :alt: complex fill diagram